webeweb/smsmode-library/DOCUMENTATION.md

 // or use an access token.
 // $provider->getAuthentication()->setAccessToken("accessToken");

-// Creates an Adding contact model.
+// Create an Adding contact model.
 $model = new AddingContactRequest();
 $model->setNom("lastname");
 $model->setMobile("33600000000")

-// Calls the API and get the response.
+// Call the API and get the response.
 $response = $provider->addingContact($model);

 // Handle the response.